-The KS2 tests are externally marked and marks are returned to schools via the return of results section of NCA tools.
-To receive a scaled score, each component of the test must have been sat by the pupil and the papers marked.
+KS2 tests are externally marked and marks are returned to schools in the ‘Pupil results’ section of NCA tools.
+To receive a scaled score, pupils must take each test paper for the subject.
 For those pupils, schools will receive:

 - a raw score

-- a scaled score (except where a pupil has too few marks to be awarded the minimum scaled score)
+- a scaled score (except where a pupil has too few marks to be awarded the lowest scaled score)

 - either ‘NS’ (expected standard not achieved) or ‘AS’ (expected standard achieved)

-Schools can use the test conversion tables (PDF, 326KB, 4 pages) to understand the relationship between the raw scores and scaled scores for each test.
+Schools can use the test conversion tables to understand the relationship between the raw scores and scaled scores for each test.

 The conversion tables show that sometimes 2 or more raw scores convert to the same scaled score.
 This is because data showed that the attainment of pupils who scored these total marks was not very different.

-There are times when it is not possible to achieve a particular scaled score.
+There are also times when it is not possible to achieve a particular scaled score.
 This is due to the number of questions in the test, although these scores may be possible on previous or future tests.

 Where to get help